Gunman opens fire near synagogue in Germany; 2 dead, several injured

-At least two persons have died after a gunman reportedly opened fire on Wednesday afternoon in Germany, Halle Police said in a tweet.
-According to reports, multiple other people have also been injured in the shooting incident that believed to have happened outside a synagogue in the area of Halle.
+At least two persons died after a gunman reportedly opened fire on Wednesday afternoon in Germany, Halle Police said in a tweet.
+According to reports, multiple other people were also injured in the shooting incident that is believed to have happened outside a synagogue in the area of Halle.
+According to reports, a grenade was also thrown at Jewish cemetery.

 There was no information immediately available about the extent of the injuries.